-The Community Foundation staff processes and prepares the grant applications for review by the Grants Committee and Board of Directors.
+Community Foundation staff processes and prepares grant applications for review by the Grants Committee.
 They serve and assist the Grants Committee, but do not vote on grant awards.
-After grants are awarded, the Community Foundation staff, board members, and/or donors will participate in the monitoring and evaluation process of all grant projects and programs through site visits.
+After grants are awarded, staff, committee members, and/or donors will participate in the grantee reporting process by way of virtual or in-person site visits (see reporting requirements below).

 Grants will not be awarded for:

-The Grants Committee will use the following criteria to review applications.
+Once applications are screened per the Eligibility, Restrictions and Grantmaking Due Diligence Policy, the Community Fund Grants Committee will use the following 6 criteria to review applications.
 These criteria are not exclusive, and the board reserves the right to use its own best judgment when making final grant awards.

 Park City Community Foundation makes a small number of multiyear Community Fund Grants.
 The Community Foundation will specifically invite selected organizations to submit applications that cover two- or three-year periods.
 Organizations not invited to submit a multi-year proposal should submit a regular annual grant proposal.
 Any multiyear grants awarded will be subject to annual renewal based on the results of annual site visits, funding availability, and any other factors at the discretion of the Community Fund Grants Committee.

 Organizations with an active multiyear grant may submit, before the annual grant application deadline, a simple letter requesting grant continuation, rather than submitting a full application.